robhinds/food-science-site/recipes/_posts/2021-02-05-how-to-smoke-beef-short-ribs.md

 2. The fat will prevent _bark_ formation - on good BBQ beef you are aiming for a nice, dried out crust - packed with the flavour of the rub (or salt and pepper), smoke and beefy goodness.
 Fat won't form a decent bark as its too moist.
 3. As the fat does render (it will release a reasonable amount of liquid through the cooking process), not only does it not get absorbed into the meat, it actually runs down the outside potentially washing some of our rub off with it.

-The good thing about beef short ribs is they are packed with connective tissue and intramuscular fat that is going to make the meat beautifully moist and tender, without the need for the fat cap, so we can be ruthless in removing that.
+The good thing about beef short ribs is they are packed with connective tissue and intramuscular fat that is going to make the meat beautifully moist and tender, without the need for the fat cap, so we can be ruthless in removing that (<a href="https://www.robbishfood.com/science/2021/04/23/science-meat-muscles-bbq/" target="_blank">see more details about the science of meat, connective tissue and fat here</a>).

 ### 2.2 Apply dry rub
-Normally, before I apply my dry rub, I will apply a layer of yellow mustard (French's oh Heinz) - this will just help the rub stick to the ribs a bit better, the mustard flavour won't be noticeable after cooking so you don't need to worry about people not liking that taste.
+Normally, before I apply my dry rub, I will apply a layer of yellow mustard (French's or Heinz) - this will just help the rub stick to the ribs a bit better, the mustard flavour won't be noticeable after cooking so you don't need to worry about people not liking that taste.

 Once the mustard is lightly smothered on to the ribs, I apply a liberal dusting of the dry rub.
 This really should be quite a decent covering, so don't be shy here.
 If you don't have any BBQ rubs, a nice 50-50 blend of decent salt and cracked black pepper works great.
 The meat is really flavourful and robust enough to take on a strong smoke flavour too, so salt and pepper will compliment this perfect.
 If you are after some commercial rubs, <a href="https://angusandoink.com/collections/bbq-rubs-injections/products/moo-mami-ultimate-umami-grilling-powder?utm_source=robbishfood" target="_blank">Angus & Oink Moo-mami</a> is an excellent pairing with beef, and <a href="https://www.goodrub.co.uk/products/good-rub-texas-af-central-texas-rub-190g-shaker?utm_source=robbishfood" target="_blank">Good Rub Texas AF rub</a> (basically a perfectly balanced salt and pepper mix) also recommended!